WDAqua/Pipeline/README.md

 Qanary-An Extensible Vocabulary for Open Question Answering Systems contains three component.
 In our Project Pipeline, these three components are DBpediaSpotlight, Patty Relation Identifier, and SINA.

-To run the Poroject, please follow following Steps.
+To run the Project, please follow following Steps.
 (Note that the Project Pipeline is Maven build)

 {